penguin-statistics/recognizer/README.md

 ## Test `recognize.js` and `recognize.wasm`

 I've written a tiny test to test if `recognize.js` and `recognize.wasm` is whether successfully built.
-To run it, start a HTTP server in the project root (I use Live Server plugin of VS Code).
+To run it, start an HTTP server in the project root (I use 'Live Server' plugin of VS Code).

 Open the DevTools of the browser and navigate to `/recognize_test.html` .
 You should see 3 buttons.